J.-H. Rosny aîné: Overview

 Rosny aîné was very much like H. G. Wells or Olaf Stapledon in his concepts and his way of dealing with them in his novels.
-He was the second most important figure after Jules Verne in the history of modern Belgian science fiction.
+He was the second most important figure after Jules Verne in the history of modern French science fiction.

 Because his writing was not translated into English before his death, and his readers did not always understand his science fiction novels, his impact on the early evolution of the genre was limited.

 Rosny's first science fiction tale was the short story Les Xipéhuz [The Shapes] (1887).
 In the story, which takes place a thousand years before Babylonian times, primitive humans encounter inorganic aliens, with whom all forms of communication prove impossible.
 Men eventually drive away the invaders, but the hero mourns the loss of another life.
 This was the first time that science fiction abandoned its usual anthropomorphic approach in the description of alien life.

 The story "Un Autre Monde" ["Another World"] (1895) establishes that humans share the Earth with the land-bound Moedigen (Dutch for 'brave ones') and the air-borne Vuren ('fires'), two infinitely flat and invisible species who cohabit with us.
 Only a mutant whose vision is superior to that of ordinary men can see them.
 In Le Cataclysme [The Cataclysm] (1896), an entire region of France sees the physical laws of nature change, as a result of the arrival of a mysterious electro-magnetic entity from outer space.

 Rosny's short novel, La Mort de la Terre [The Death of the Earth] (1910), takes place in the distant future, when the Earth has all but dried out.
 The last descendants of mankind become aware of the emergence of a new species, the metal-based "Ferromagnetals", fated to replace them.

 Another novel, La Force Mystérieuse [The Mysterious Force] (1913), tells of the destruction of a portion of the light spectrum by a mysterious force—possibly aliens from outer space who, for a brief while, share our physical existence.
 This causes an initial panic, followed by a progressive and potentially deadly cooling of the world.

 L'Énigme de Givreuse [The Enigma of Givreuse] (1917) is another novel about a fissiparous human being, divided into two totally similar individuals, each naturally believing himself to be the original.

 The novella La Jeune Vampire [The Young Vampire] (1920) was the first time that vampirism was described as a genetic mutation, transmissible by birth.

 L'Étonnant Voyage d'Hareton Ironcastle [The Amazing Journey of Hareton Ironcastle] (1922) is a more traditional adventure novel; in it, explorers eventually discover a fragment of an alien world, with its fauna and flora, attached to Earth.
 The novel was adapted and retold by Philip José Farmer.